andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/01-go_west.md

   <figcaption class="figure-caption">Well I've been from Tucson to Tucumcari</figcaption>
 </figure>

+<div id="phoenix"></div>
-Next stop Phoenix to see our good friend Katie Easley.
+Next stop Phoenix to see our good friend Katie.
 I'm about an hour from town when she calls me and tells me her boyfriend Jesse has tested positive for Covid.
 Shit.
 I'd really like to see them but I can't in good faith take that risk at the very start of my trip.
 I pull